 Actually, let’s get real.
 It’s still uncommon in science fiction writing, and that’s why Madeleine shares this spot on my list with director Ava DuVernay.
 DuVernay’s Disney adaption of “A Wrinkle in Time” will hit theaters on Friday, and it will feature the first black female protagonist in a fantasy film of this magnitude.
 DuVernay and L’Engle are similar in a lot of ways.
 Both of them found success later in their careers.
 L’Engle was going to give up writing altogether after her 40th birthday, when she had received yet another rejection letter from a publisher.
 But she came up with the idea for “A Wrinkle in Time” on a family camping trip later that year and now every nerdy-reader girl knows her name.
 DuVernay was the same age when she hit it big directing “Selma,” which was nominated for best picture at the 2014 Academy Awards.

 DuVernay is now giving a rockstar #BlackGirlMagic rebirth to the book that truly made me a reader.
 And I’m so here for it.
 DuVernay is a fierce activist (watch her documentary film “13th” about black incarceration if you haven’t already), but she is also unapologetically personal and emotional.
-Read this on the making of “A Wrinkle in Time” and try not to cry.
+Read this New York Times story on the making of “A Wrinkle in Time” and try not to cry.
 I dare you.

 In my four years of working for The Beacon, the editor-in-chief has always been a woman.
 The news and managing editor for the last three years has also been a woman.
 Our editorial board has been majority female for as long as I remember it.
-It’s not to say that men can’t do the job, but in an industry where only 37.7 percent of our news to female journalists, wow, is it inspiring to look at our newsroom.
+It’s not to say that men can’t do the job, but in an industry where only 37.7 percent of our news is credited to female journalists, wow, is it inspiring to look at our newsroom.

 I’m so glad we have this legacy at UP, of women going off to work for The New York Times or Disney, of women writing difficult stories, stories of injustice, and ones that maybe just piss a lot of people off.
 The female voice is vibrant and smart and we hear it on this campus.
 Thank God.